 White Cloud Limited has 10 full-time employees, each earning $104,000 per annum.
 White Cloud Limited therefore has a weekly salary cost of $20,000.
 White Cloud Limited is anticipating a sharp reduction in revenues and is potentially facing having to make 4 staff members redundant.
 After discussing the situation with all its staff members, all staff members agree that they would each be prepared to take a 20 percent reduction in salary for the duration of the COVID-19 issues, in order for all staff to keep their jobs.
 With the agreement of staff, the weekly salary cost reduces to $16,000 (or $192,000 over twelve weeks).
 White Cloud Limited is able to apply for the Wage Subsidy; it receives a Wage Subsidy of $70,296 for the 12-week period.
 White Cloud Limited pays its staff using the Wage Subsidy of $70,296 and $121,704 of its own funds.

 *Please note in respect of all examples that these are gross amounts.
 All payments to employees remain subject to PAYE and other usual deductions.

-Should you need support during this challenging time, please get in touch with your usual Deloitte contact.
+The content of this article is accurate as at 24 March 2020, the time of publication.
+This article does not constitute advice; if you wish to understand the potential implications of current events for your business or organisation, please get in touch.
 Alternatively, our COVID-19 webpages provide information about our services and provide contacts for relevant experts who can help you navigate this quickly evolving situation.

 Robyn is a Partner within the Tax Team at Deloitte in New Zealand.
 This involves many things, including preparing submissions on behalf of Deloitte and developing thought leadership in the area of tax.
 She likes to think about how tax developments really impact on Deloitte's clients and has a particular interest in tax policy and keeping up to date with all the many tax developments.